AnoukSmet/Dog-Health-Tracker/README.md

 * **Implementation**
 I have added a dropdown with an icon in the navbar when the user is logged in.
+The log out dropdown will appear below the account icon by setting the coverTrigger to false in script.js.
 When the user clicks the button, it will remove the user_id from the session and the user will be redirected to the homepage.

 * **Test**